Paris–Harrington theorem: Paris–Harrington theorem

 Roughly speaking, Jeff Paris and Leo Harrington (1977) showed that the strengthened finite Ramsey theorem is unprovable in Peano arithmetic by showing in Peano arithmetic that it implies the consistency of Peano arithmetic itself.
 Assuming Peano arithmetic really is consistent, then by Gödel's second incompleteness theorem, Peano arithmetic cannot prove its own consistency.
 This shows that Peano arithmetic cannot prove the strengthened finite Ramsey theorem.

 The strengthened finite Ramsey theorem can be proven assuming transfinite induction up to $\varepsilon_0$ for a relevant class of formulas.
 Alternatively, it can be proven assuming the reflection principle, for the arithmetic theory, for $\Sigma_1^0$-sentences.
 The reflection principle also implies the consistency of Peano arithmetic.
 It is provable in second-order arithmetic (or the far stronger Zermelo–Fraenkel set theory) and so is true in the standard model of Peano arithmetic, i.e. the natural numbers.

 The smallest number N that satisfies the strengthened finite Ramsey theorem is then a computable function of n, m, k, but grows extremely fast.
-In particular it is not primitive recursive, but it is also far faster-growing than standard examples of non-primitive recursive functions such as the Ackermann function.
-It dominates every computable function provably total in Peano arithmetic, which includes functions such as the Ackermann function.
+In particular it is not primitive recursive, but it also grows far faster than standard examples of non-primitive recursive functions such as the Ackermann function.
+It dominates every computable function provably total (see partial function) in Peano arithmetic, which includes functions such as the Ackermann function.